Renaldo Balkman

-Renaldo Miguel Balkman (born July 14, 1984) is a Puerto Rican professional basketball player who last played for the Zamboanga Valientes of the ASEAN Basketball League (ABL).
-He also represented the Puerto Rican national team.
+Renaldo Miguel Balkman (born July 14, 1984) is a Puerto Rican professional basketball player for Vaqueros de Bayamón of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the University of South Carolina before being selected with the 20th overall pick of the 2006 NBA draft by the New York Knicks.
-After spending six seasons with the New York Knicks and Denver Nuggets in the National Basketball Association (NBA), he played since the 2012–13 season in several leagues around the world, among which are Philippine Basketball Association (PBA), Asean Basketball League (ABL), Mexican LNBP, Venezuelan LPB and NBA G League.
+After spending six seasons with the New York Knicks and Denver Nuggets in the National Basketball Association (NBA), since the 2012–13 season, he has been playing internationally.
+He has represented the Puerto Rican national team.

 Early life and education

 Balkman was born in Staten Island, New York, and prior to attending Laurinburg Institute, he was at IMG Academy in Bradenton, Florida.
 At Laurinburg, he led his team to 40–2 record and No. 1 national prep school ranking.

 College career

 Recruitment

 Balkman was a little known player in high school at the Laurinburg Institute, but he was discovered in 2002 by University of South Carolina head coach Dave Odom, who instantly saw his potential.
 According to Odom, "I remember the first time I saw Renaldo Balkman.
 I was sitting in Orlando in a gym with (South Carolina assistant coach) Barry Sanderson and I asked him 'who is that kid with the dreadlocks?
 That's the guy we need'.
 He came back and said nobody knows his name."
 Balkman was recruited and signed by Carolina, having received little to no interest from any other major basketball programs.